microsoft/AcademicContent/Labs/AI and Machine Learning/TensorFlow/TensorFlow.md

 1. In File Manager, navigate to the "notebooks/tensorflow-for-poets-2/tf_files" folder.
 Confirm that the folder contains a pair of subdirectories named "hot_dog" and "not_hot_dog."
 The former contains several hundred images containing hot dogs, while the latter contains an equal number of images that do **not** contain hot dogs.
 Browse the images in the "hot_dog" folder to get a feel for what they look like.
 Check out the images in the "not_hot_dog" folder as well.

-    > In order to train a neural network to determine whether an image contains a hot dog, you have to train it with images that contain hot dogs as well as images that do not contain hot dogs.
+    > In order to train a neural network to determine whether an image contains a hot dog, you will train it with images that contain hot dogs as well as images that do not contain hot dogs.

     ![Images in the "hot_dog" folder](Images/hot-dog-images.png)